MicrosoftDocs/xamarin-docs/docs/cross-platform/macios/binding/objective-c-libraries.md

 @end
 ```

-Although you can use the `Category` attribute also for this
+Although you can use the
+[`[Category]`](~/cross-platform/macios/binding/binding-types-reference.md#CategoryAttribute)
-decoration style of declarations, you might as well just add them
+attribute also for this decoration style of declarations, you might as well
-all to the class definition.
-Both of these would achieve the same:
+just add them all to the class definition.
+Both of these would achieve the
+same:

 ```csharp
 [BaseType (typeof (NSObject))]